manna8/Elevators/README.md

 In the end, the elevator with the lowest value of distance is chosen, and the 'call' floor is assigned to correct queue (with respect to direction).

+### Internal calls
+When it comes to internal calls, they have priority over external calls.
+The floor number from internal call is added directly to correct queue of the elevator, in which the call happened.

 ## Requirements
 For running a program, it is neccessary to have JAVA 16.